 The main reason why these factors were chosen is that, according to previous research, each one of them has explanatory value for the outcome of interest.
 When comparing units in treatment and control groups one would like to have balance between these groups in those school level characteristics that are likely to affect the outcome.
 This naturally occurs when a large number of units are randomised at once, but does not necessarily occur for a limited number of units.
-By implementing minimisation we ensure that samples in treatment and control groups will be relatively balanced on those school characteristics.
+By implementing minimisation we ensure that samples in treatment and control groups were relatively balanced on those school characteristics.

-Minimisation will be undertaken using the Minirand package in R and both the R files (script) and output files will be used to record the minimisation process.
-At time of minimisation, analysts will be blinded to school identity.
-School identifiers will then be merged with group allocation data after minimisation.
+Minimisation was undertaken using the Minirand package in R and both the R files (script) and output files were used to record the minimisation process.
+At time of minimisation,